Collection: Marilyn Lee

 I have dabbled in just about every aspect of sewing, fabric, and thread through the years.
 My love of fine art has spilled over into my fabric creations and I find great joy in manipulating fabric and thread to re-create the beauty that I see around me in nature and in life.
 I love color and the amazing contrasts they can create in my work.

-I use a vintage treadle to do free motion thread painting on my quilts and I also use a 1929 Singer free motion embroidery machine to embroider some of my quilts and also to do the quilting on them.
+I use a vintage treadle to do free-motion thread painting on my quilts and I also use a 1929 Singer free-motion embroidery machine to embroider some of my quilts and also to do the quilting on them.

 I design many products for local manufacturers and also one that sells worldwide.
 I am a very stay-at-home person, preferring to spend my time creating the beauty that surrounds me.
 I have taught many local and regional classes.
-I have entered some of my art quilts in local, regional and state shows and I have received many blue ribbon and Best of show awards.
+I have entered some of my art quilts in local, regional, and state shows and I have received many blue ribbons and Best of Show awards.
 Some of my work was featured in the magazine "Stitches" which is a worldwide industry magazine for the embroidery industry.
 In 2004 I received a Guinness World Book record for the largest rag doll in the world.
 This 13-foot-tall doll, the famous Paul Bunyan of legend, was completely sewn by myself and was extremely life-like right down to his fingernails.
 My work has been featured in local, regional, and state magazines and publications.
 I have not entered any of my work in large shows as of yet.

 I love to share my experience with others and help in any way that I can to teach them that they can create beautiful images with fabric and thread.
 We all need to open our minds up and let the possibilities pour out.